Skip to content

 • Noisy unit

-Air Conditioner FAQs
+Air Conditioner Service FAQs

 We recommend twice a year, typically in the fall before it gets cold enough to use the furnace regularly and in the spring, before you turn your system to cooling.
 At the very least, have a professional check-up annually.

-If you’re shopping for energy efficiency, look for the highest SEER rating, the higher the SEER, the more efficient the air conditioner.
+If you’re shopping for energy efficiency, look for the highest SEER rating.
+The higher the SEER, the more efficient the air conditioner.

 AC units can be retrofitted into any home, if you have existing duct-work the process is fairly simple.
 If you don’t have existing ductwork a mini split might be the best option for your home.